Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

+with the three-body binding energy $B_3$ coinciding with the two-body binding energy $B_2=B_{nn}$ and $B_2=B_{nD}$, respectively.
+We note that analogous expressions for the T-matrices have been derived in earlier works~\cite{Canham:2008jd,DL-Canham:2009,Platter:2004he,Platter:2004ns,Platter:2004zs}, \ur {both in} universality-based studies of bosonic systems and in the investigation of ${}^{20}$C as a $2n$-halo nucleus.

-Next, we discuss the evaluation of the overlap matrix elements of the form ${}_i\langle pq\,\mathcal{Q}_i|p^\prime q^\prime\,\mathcal{Q}_j\rangle_j$ ($i,j=n,D$) of the Faddeev equations, Eqs.~\eqref{eq:pqQ_psi_n} and \eqref{eq:pqQ_psi_D}, which yield the transition amplitudes between different three-body subsystem re-arrangements.
-These are obtained {\it via} evaluation of the re-coupling coefficient between different Jacobi momentum representations.
-For details of the general method of derivation, we refer the reader to Ref.~\cite{Glockle_1983}.
-Here we simply quote the end results for the S-wave projected overlap matrix elements relevant to the $D^0nn$ system.
-The generic result is given by
+The ``shifted'' relative momenta, $\boldsymbol{\pi}_{ij}$ or $\boldsymbol{\pi^\prime}_{ij}$, appearing in the coupled Faddeev equations~\eqref{eq:psi_D_Faddeev}, arise from the evaluation of the overlap matrix elements of the form ${}_i\langle pq\,\mathcal{Q}_i|p^\prime q^\prime\,\mathcal{Q}_j\rangle_j$ ($i,j=n,D$).
+The latter represents the transition amplitudes between different three-body sub-system re-arrangements, which are obtained by evaluating the re-coupling coefficient between different spectator Jacobi basis states (see Ref.~\cite{Glockle_1983} for details).
+Here we simply quote the results for the S-wave projected overlap matrix elements relevant to the $D^0nn$ system.
+The generic results are expressed as